ievaaleksandravica/nodejs-basics/README.md

 * `validator` - validates the content of a string
 * `chalk` - let's us customize how things are printed in the terminal
 * `nodemon` - gives more information about what's happening when you run it.
 You should just use `nodemon app.js` to execute a file using the nodemon package.
 If you apply changes it does display them automatically. use ctrl+c to exit
+* `yargs` - application that helps to parse command line arguments.
+Provides hash object instead and parses it.
+Allows to create specific commands and execute the code you want.